-What is a Vibratome?
+What is a Vibratome (Vibrating Microtome)?

-A vibratome is a type of microtome used to section biological tissue using a vibrating stainless steel or ceramic blade.
+A vibratome is a type of microtome (vibrating microtome) used to section biological tissue using a vibrating stainless steel or ceramic blade.
 Unlike rotary microtomes, cryostats, or paraffin-embedded slicing methods, a vibratome allows for the preparation of unfixed or lightly fixed tissue sections without the need for freezing or embedding in wax.
+Vibratomes are designed to produce thick, viable slices of tissue—typically between 20 and 1000 microns—while preserving structural and cellular integrity.
+This makes them especially valuable for neuroscience, electrophysiology, pharmacology, and tissue culture applications where cell viability and accurate morphology are critical.

 The core principle of a vibratome is the use of a high-frequency vibrating blade that oscillates horizontally while slowly advancing through a tissue sample.
 The vibration minimizes shearing forces and reduces mechanical damage, allowing researchers to obtain smooth and consistent slices even from soft or delicate tissues like brain, liver, or spinal cord.
+Horizontal sectioning ensures there is no compression to the underlying tissue; vertical sectioning would introduce compression of, and consequently damage, the tissue.

 Vibratomes typically include:

-- A motorized vibrating blade arm
+- A motorized vibrating blade holder

 - A specimen stage or holder to secure tissue samples

-- A buffer tray or bath filled with solutions like ACSF or PBS
+- A buffer tray or bath filled with solutions like aCSF or PBS

 In research labs, vibratomes are used to prepare organotypic brain slices, tissue explants, and samples for imaging, immunohistochemistry, or functional assays.
 Because vibratomes do not require freezing, they are ideal for preserving tissue function and morphology during slicing.